How to harness the power of images for marketing (and be cool)

 Here is how NOT to get new fans on Facebook:

 I recorded this after a business spammed one of my Facebook Pages wall with a blatant sales message.
-After a bit of investigation, I found they were posting the same message on the walls of a large number of other Pages walls.
+After a bit of investigation, I found they were posting the same message on the walls of a large number of other business pages.

 I outline what they did, and what they should be doing instead.